Benefits of Prescribed Burning

 How does burning benefit wildlife and natural vegetation?

-Who does DNR partner with to burn?
+Who does SCDNR partner with to burn?

 How often is a piece of property burned?